Why Do Women Want Breast Augmentation?

 -

-You may go in the sun immediately following your procedure as long as you keep your breasts covered in sun-resistant clothes and beachwear and use a good sunscreen applied frequently.
+You may go in the sun immediately after your procedure, as long as you keep your breasts covered with sun-resistant clothing and beachwear, and use a good sunscreen applied frequently.
 Keep the incision out of the sun or UV rays for a year, or more if you have a darker skin type.
-We recommend Biocorneum®, which has sunscreen in it for incision care, but be sure to block out the incision from direct contact with the sun.
+We recommend Biocorneum®, which contains sunscreen for incision care, but be sure to protect the incision from direct sunlight.

 -